Nobody likes paying a dime extra in taxes. But when it comes to property taxes, you could pay too much if you don’t know you qualify for an exemption.

 - Smithtown, N.Y., exempts property you build or renovate to give a grandparent a home.

-- Counties in New York state reduce the assessed value of the homes of volunteer firefighters.
+- Some counties in New York state reduce the assessed value of the homes of volunteer firefighters.

-- Many states offer widow/widower exemptions.
+- Some states offer widow/widower exemptions.
 It doesn’t hurt to ask if yours does.

 Are Exemptions Worth the Effort?